Carly Simon: In popular culture

 Simon is one of the various artists mentioned in the 1974 Reunion song "Life Is a Rock (But the Radio Rolled Me)".
 Groovie Ghoulies recorded a song simply titled "Carly Simon", which was released on their 1999 album Fun in the Dark.

 Simon appeared as herself in the films Perfect (1985) and Little Black Book (2004).
 On television, she appeared as herself in a 1989 episode of thirtysomething, titled "Success".
-In 1995, she made a voice cameo on season two episode of Frasier, titled "Roz in the Doghouse", as a caller named Marie.
+In 1995, she made a voice cameo as a caller named Marie on a season two episode of Frasier, titled "Roz in the Doghouse".
 In 2013, she appeared as herself in the Family Guy episode "Total Recall".

 The fifth-season premiere episode of Bob's Burgers, "Work Hard or Die Trying, Girl", involves Gene Belcher and his sometime friend Courtney Wheeler staging separate, and then ultimately unified, stage reenactments of the movies Die Hard and Working Girl, with Courtney's father Doug promising to enlist Carly Simon to appear at his daughter's performance.
 Simon provides an uncredited voice cameo at the end, singing the ersatz theme song to the children's combined musical.